rejunity/test_rejunity_ay8913/README.md

-# test_rejunity_ay8913
+# Play music with AY8913 and SN76489 replicas on Tiny Tapeout 05

-Test code for the [tt_um_rejunity_ay8913 project](https://tinytapeout.com/runs/tt05/tt_um_rejunity_ay8913) an implementation of the AY-3-8913 (a 3-voice programmable sound generator chip from General Instruments) on [Tiny Tapeout 05](https://tinytapeout.com/runs/tt05/tt_um_rejunity_ay8913), running on micropython on the RP2040.
+This is a testing code for AY-3-8913 and SN76489 implementations on [Tiny Tapeout 05](https://tinytapeout.com/runs/tt05), running on micropython on the RP2040.

+* [tt_um_rejunity_ay8913](https://tinytapeout.com/runs/tt05/tt_um_rejunity_ay8913) is an implementation of the AY-3-8913, a 3-voice programmable sound generator chip from General Instruments and
+* [tt_um_rejunity_sn76489](https://tinytapeout.com/runs/tt05/tt_um_rejunity_sn76489) is an impleentation of the SN76489, a 4-voice programmable sound generator chip from Texas Instruments

-This will let you either play with the AY8913 interface directly or just call functions to play tunes.
+This will let you either play with the AY8913 / SN76489 interface directly or just call functions to play tunes.

-NOTE: this all assumes you're running a TT demoboard, with [the SDK](https://github.com/TinyTapeout/tt-micropython-firmware/) and [micropython](https://www.micropython.org) installed.
+NOTE: this all assumes you're running a Tiny Tapeout 5 demoboard, with [the SDK](https://github.com/TinyTapeout/tt-micropython-firmware/) and [micropython](https://www.micropython.org) installed.

 ## Install
 Installation basically involves copying over the `tt_um_rejunity_ay8913` and `tt_um_rejunity_sn76489` directories onto the micropython FS under `examples/`.